CroplyOfficial/iotamemes/README.md

 3. Tag your image and submit

+## Likotas!
-The voting system uses the simple up votes, the more Likotas, the higher in the page your meme becomes.
+The voting system uses a simple up vote metric.
+The more Likotas, the higher in the page your meme becomes.

 A community monitoring flagging system is also in place, so any inappropriate content can be flagged for reveiw.

+## Sharing
 Sharing is possible using the share button, to popular networks such as Discord, Twitter, Instagram, Facebook.

+## Donations
 Payment is made possible through the iota-button integration and payments can be made through Firefly Wallet in IOTA tokens.
+The donation system is 100% decentralized and all gifts, donations, and support goes directly to the creators wallet.
+No middleman.

 That is literally it.

-Get creating, get sharing, get supporting.
+So, get creating, get sharing, get supporting.

 MUCH WOW!